 - Clean and re-stock the diaper bag.

-Many women claim that their entire pregnancy went by much faster the second time around.
-If you are pregnant for the second time, don’t worry too much about the process – the baby will be in your arms before you know it!
+Many women claim that their entire pregnancy has gone by much faster the second time around.
+If you are pregnant for the second time, don’t worry too much about the process – your baby will be in your arms before you know it!